mamuso/figma-orgchart/README.md

-# Orgchart (a figma plugin)
+# Orgchart – a figma plugin

-Create an org chart in Figma from a JSON file.
+Create an org chart in Figma from a JSON or a YAML file.

 ## Run the plugin locally